willrstern/docker-cloud-nginx-load-balancing/README.md

 # tutum-nginx-load-balancing
 Dynamic Nginx Load Balancing for Tutum

+Simply run the `willrstern/tutum-nginx` container.
-When services stop, start, or scale in Tutum, this container dynamically reconfigure & reload Nginx to load balance services.
+When services stop, start, or scale in Tutum, the container will dynamically reconfigure & reload Nginx to load balance services.

 ## Running the Load Balancer
 Run one or more copies of `willrstern/tutum-nginx` (or your image built from this repo) on Tutum.<br/>